Facts Worth Sharing

 - Asteroids are leftover planet-building materials from the birth of our solar system.
 Some may have brought water and the building blocks of life to Earth.

-- NASA’s OSIRIS-REx spacecraft will collect a sample of asteroid Bennu and return it to Earth, where we can study the sample in ways that we can't in space.
+- The spacecraft will return the sample to Earth in 2023, where we can study the sample in ways that we can't in space.

-Why is OSIRIS-REx collecting a sample from asteroid Bennu?
+Why did OSIRIS-REx collect a sample from asteroid Bennu?

 Our solar system is filled with countless asteroids, comets, and other small worlds left over from the disk of dust and gas that formed the planets 4.5 billion years ago.
 Some of these worlds collided with early Earth, and in doing so may have brought water and carbon-containing materials called organics here that formed the basis of life as we know it.